plumbz/myFlix-client/README.md

-myFlix-client App
+## myFlix-client App

-Objective
-Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database).

-Project Description:
 myFlix-client is a web application build using React.
 This application allows users to browse, search, and explore details about movies, directors, and genres, with additional functionalities for user account management and personalization.

+## Objective
+Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database).

-Key Features:
+## Key Features:
 Main view
 ● Returns ALL movies to the user (each movie item with an image, title, and description) ● Filtering the list of movies with a “search” feature